kagiko/vaultwarden-wiki/Hardening-Guide.md

     docker run -u 1000:1000 -e ROCKET_PORT=8080 -p <host-port>:8080 [...other args...] bitwardenrs/server:latest

-The default user in many Linux distros has uid/gid 1000 (run the `id` command to verify), so this is a good value to use if you prefer to be able to easily access your bitwarden_rs data without changing to another user, but you can adjust the uid/gid as needed. `ROCKET_PORT` defaults to 80, and needs to be changed to a value >=1024 when running as a non-root user.
+The default user in many Linux distros has uid/gid 1000 (run the `id` command to verify), so this is a good value to use if you prefer to be able to easily access your bitwarden_rs data without changing to another user, but you can adjust the uid/gid as needed. `ROCKET_PORT` defaults to 80, and needs to be 1024 or higher when running as a non-root user.

 To do the same in `docker-compose`: